General Terms of Business and Delivery

 2.4.
 The contract formation is subject to the availability of the goods or services at the time of the order.

 2.5.
-The Client may accept offers (orders or purchase requests) only within three weeks, starting from the date of the order.
-The timely acceptance of the offer by the Client is determined by the receipt of the acceptance (order or purchase confirmation) by the Supplier.
+Where the Supplier has expressly declared an offer to be binding, the Client may only accept such offer within three (3) weeks from the date of the offer.
+Timely acceptance is determined by the receipt of the Client's acceptance (order confirmation or purchase confirmation) by the Supplier.
+After expiry of the acceptance period, the offer shall be deemed withdrawn.

 3. Prices and Payment Terms